 Wetlands provide habitat and food sources for many species.
 Healthy wetlands reduce the occurrence of floods, sustain water during dry spells, and increase spawning opportunities for fish.
 Wetland enhancement activities conducted by SNC included:

-- Sowing Wild Rice throughout the watershed will increase cultural values and food sources for wildlife.
+- 300 lbs of wild rice sown throughout SNC jurisdiction, to increase cultural values and food sources for wildlife;

-- Wetland enhancement projects through the creation of vernal pools at Robert Graham Conservation Area.
+- 3 vernal pools created at Robert Graham Conservation Area; and

-- Creation of safe and suitable turtle nesting sites, strategically placed, will help ensure the longevity of rare turtle species in our jurisdiction.
+- Installation of turtle nesting platforms at safe and suitable turtle nesting sites, to ensure the longevity of rare turtle species.